airbnb/chronon/docs/source/authoring_features/Bootstrap.md

 When a join job is run, it backfills all features against the keys/timestamp of the left table.
-When bootstrap parts are defined in the join, before it runs the backfill step, it joins the left table with the bootstrap tables on the row_ids (a new param introduced by ODM) columns.
+When bootstrap parts are defined in the join, before it runs the backfill step, it joins the left table with the bootstrap tables on the `row_ids`.
 Then for each following backfill, it checks whether the rows on the left are already covered by the bootstrap.
 If so, then a backfill is skipped; if not, then a backfill is scheduled.

 Bootstrap can happen both for a subset of rows and a subset of columns.
 Chronon will automatically backfill the rest